rushills/ask-the-book/content/blog/stop-worrying/index.md

 The book emphasizes the importance of living in the present moment, accepting the things that cannot be changed, and taking action to address the things that can be changed.
 The author also stresses the importance of positive thinking, self-reflection, and developing a sense of purpose in life.

-# I. Reception of the book
+# III.
+Reception of the book

 The book 'Stop worrying' by Dale Carnegie has received a positive reception from the International Book community.
 The book has been praised for its practical advice and easy-to-follow strategies for managing worry and anxiety.
 Many readers have reported that the book has helped them to overcome their fears and live a more fulfilling life.
 Overall, the book has been a valuable resource for those looking to improve their mental health and well-being.